sean9999/rebouncer/README.md

 [![Go version](https://img.shields.io/github/go-mod/go-version/sean9999/rebouncer.svg)](https://github.com/sean9999/rebouncer)

-## A Powerful Debouncer for your Conjuring
+## A Powerful Debouncer for your Conjuring Needs

 ![Hand of Fish](/docs/hand.jpg)

-Rebouncer is a generic library takes a noisy source of events, and produces a cleaner source.
+Rebouncer is a generic library that takes a noisy source of events, and produces a cleaner source.

 It employes a plugin architecture that can allow it to be used flexibly whenever the fan-out/fan-in concurrency pattern is needed.

 The canonical case is a file-watcher that discards events involving temp files and other artefacts, providing it's consumer with a clean, sane, and curated source of events.
+It is the engine behind [Fasthak](https://www.seanmacdonald.ca/posts/fasthak/).

-For that case, rebouncer is also available as a binary, which takes a directory as an argument, producing SSE events to stdout.
+For the canonical case, rebouncer is also available as a binary.
+It takes a directory as an argument, producing SSE events to stdout.

 ## Using it as a binary